Sheyi Ojo

-Oluwaseyi Babajide "Sheyi" Ojo (born 19 June 1997) is an English professional footballer who plays as a full-back or winger for Slovenian PrvaLiga club Maribor.
+Oluwaseyi Babajide "Sheyi" Ojo (born 19 June 1997) is an English professional footballer who plays as a full-back or winger for Kazakhstan Premier League club Aktobe.

 Ojo joined Liverpool as a 14-year-old and came through their academy.
 He spent time on loan with Championship clubs Wigan Athletic and Wolverhampton Wanderers before making his competitive debut for Liverpool in January 2016.

 Ojo has represented England at under-16, under-17, under-18, under-19, under-20 and under-21 levels.

 Club career

 Early career

 Ojo joined MK Dons' academy when he was 10 years old.
 By the age of 13, he had played for the Dons' U18 side and was training with the first team squad.
 During his time at the club, Ojo became the first MK Dons trainee to receive an international cap at youth level.

 Liverpool

 On 11 November 2011, Liverpool beat off competition from a host of Europe's top clubs including a multimillion-pound offer from Chelsea to sign Ojo, then 14, for an undisclosed fee believed to be in the region of £2 million.
 In April 2014, Ojo was joint top scorer alongside fellow Liverpool player Harry Wilson in the U17 Future Cup.